Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers in most states, including Kentucky, and 7.0 continuing professional hours to architects in most states, excluding Kentucky.
+This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 continuing professional hours to architects in all states.
 Educators and courses for engineers are not subject to preapproval in Kentucky.
-The subject matter of this course is not deemed to be HSW for architects.

 Attendance will be monitored and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 After serving in the US Navy nuclear power field, Mr. Egg began a career in mechanical design engineering and contracting in 1990, and he founded Egg Geothermal in Florida to provide HVAC solutions to the public.
 He currently focuses his professional efforts as a renewable energy expert on geothermal energy utility efforts, solar/geothermal exchange implementation, and aquifer-related environmental issues, permitting, feasibility and variances or special permitting such as utility-scale geothermal exchange systems.
 Using down-to-earth learning patterns, Mr. Egg provides technical validation and insightful speaking and training engagements.
 Among his clients are international, federal, state and local governments, developers, associations, and private entities.
 Mr. Egg has written two books for McGraw-Hill Education.